 The first person to contact on any issue the tutor.
-If there are still concerns then the house leads can be contacted; Mr Tom Robinson (AHT SENDCO) and Miss Chantal Dean.
-In the event that there are increasing concerns then Mrs Protheroe (Deputy Head Teacher) and Mr Pritchard (Headteacher) are the people to contact: Mr Pritchard can be contacted via his secretary: Mrs Lisa Bradshaw: head@pewsey-vale.wilts.sch.uk
+If there are still concerns, then parents should contact the SENCo; Mr Tom Robinson.
+If there are increasing concerns, then Mr Pritchard (Headteacher) are the people to contact: Mr Pritchard can be contacted via his secretary: Mrs Cheryl Dunn: head@pewsey-vale.wilts.sch.uk